 - Updated 03/26/17 & 01/02/18 (scroll to bottom)

 Boise Federal Court issues a bench warrant for AEHI CEO Don Gillispie

-Readers of this blog with long memories may recall the comical efforts of penny stock CEO Don Gillispie to develop a nuclear power plant in Idaho.
-The end of the road came up rather fast for him this week.
+Readers of this blog with long memories may recall the comical and criminal efforts of penny stock CEO Don Gillispie to develop a nuclear power plant in Idaho.
+The end of the road, which began in 2007, came for him in May 2015.
 He didn’t show up for an arraignment hearing in Boise to face federal charges of fraud and tax evasion.
 His lawyer has no idea where to find him.
 The U.S. Attorney’s office now considers Gillisipie a fugitive from justice.